camlbrown/AutoMD-SAXS/README.md

 ```
 - Flag -s is optional.
 Running without -s will not invoke SAXS-based trajectory analysis
 - Outputs the directory ```bash *Protein*_simulation ```.
+- User will be prompted to answer questions related to their system.
+Answers outputted as variables to ```bash /AutoMD-SAXS/*Protein*_simulation/configurations.txt ```.

 ### Run the simulation